roger-/proxmox-igpu-nuc6cayh/README.md

 Some guides (e.g. [here](https://wiki.eofnet.lt/wiki/Frigate#Proxmox_.2B_HassOS_.28Home_Assistant.29_.2B_Frigate_.28Intel_NUC6CAYH.29)) don't require this, but I couldn't get things working without it.
 A good overview (in Chinese) of the process is [here](https://www.bilibili.com/read/cv3038211/).

-For convenience I've uploaded the original and fixed ROMs to this repo, so feel free to use and skip the steps below.
+For convenience I've uploaded the fixed ROM to this repo, so feel free to use and skip the steps below.

 ## 2.1: Getting ROM
 To extract the VGA ROM, you need to disable EUFI boot in your bios and boot your Proxmox host in a Linux live distribution to run the following commands: